 ProfessionalsRobert A. Atkins

-A litigator at Paul, Weiss for 29 years, Bob Atkins is the Chairman of the firm’s legal ethics committee and a member of the firm’s Management Committee.
+A litigator at Paul, Weiss for 30 years, Bob Atkins is Co-Chair of the Litigation Department, the Chairman of the firm’s legal ethics committee and a member of the firm’s Management Committee.
 He has tried cases in state and federal courts, including an antitrust and false advertising trial in the Eastern District of Texas that won Bob recognition as The American Lawyer's "Litigator of the Week."
 Bob also has been recognized by U.S. News & World Report as one of the “Best Lawyers” in the U.S. in Antitrust Litigation.

 Bob handles litigations and government investigations in a wide range of matters and industries, including antitrust and product liability class actions in the medical products business, mass tort actions arising from the 9/11 attacks, struggles for corporate control in the insurance and newspaper industries, charges of payola in the radio industry, false advertising lawsuits in the healthcare industry, and trademark and copyright infringement in the movies and on TV.

 Bob represents Becton Dickinson (BD) in antitrust lawsuits and class actions, as well as government investigations regarding the sale of medical devices.
 Bob tried a Sherman Act case for BD in Tyler, Texas, winning a defense verdict on all the Section 1 and Clayton Section 3 claims.
 Bob also defended BD in a nine-year antitrust class action in the District of New Jersey, alleging monopolization and exclusive dealing, including a successful appeal to the Third Circuit that established the standard for direct purchaser standing in that circuit.
 In re Hypodermic Prods.
 Antitrust Litig., 484 Fed.
 Appx.
 669 (3d Cir.
 2012).